-2nd Grade Social Studies Unit: Meeting Needs and Wants
+2nd Grade Social Studies Curriculum: Meeting Needs and Wants Unit Launch

 Communities are created to meet our common needs, giving us a sense of belonging, trust, care, and safety.
-During this unit, students work together to design their own community model, discovering how community members work together to shape the world around them.
+During this unit, 2nd-grade social studies students work together to design their own community model, discovering how community members work together to shape the world around them.

 These two social studies lessons are designed to hook students into the unit, introduce the Inquiry Question, and prompt students to generate their initial Investigation Questions.